 3. How to Make a Stream Overlay in Photoshop

 Open up Adobe Photoshop and start a New Document.

-Our New Document needs to be 1920 pixels wide by 1080 pixels tall—this is going to be the size of our total visible area.
+Our New Document needs to be 1920 pixels wide by 1080 pixels tall—this is the recommended Twitch scene size, which will be our total visible area.

 Before we create our document, let's change our Background Contents to Transparent.

 Once you've done so, click Create to create your document.

 Let's dive into how to set up a stream layout.
 This varies, but here's what I want to make sure to include on your Twitch template:

 - my main stream footage

 Start by creating a New Layer in the Layers panel, as highlighted below.
 Name your layers by clicking on the name of the layer itself in the Layers panel.

 Then, use the Polygonal Lasso Tool, highlighted below in the Tools panel, and draw a polygon.
 Each click is a point in your selection.
 An extra tip: hold Shift while drawing your shape to create perfectly straight lines.